-In the warehouse and supply management game, the more efficient your fulfillment process, the happier the customer, and the lower your operating costs will be.
+In the warehouse and supply management game, the more efficient your fulfillment process, theoretically the happier your customers will be with the bonus of lower operating costs for you.

-Your original product line(s) most likely determined your current warehouse layout.
-And they most certainly affected the material handling equipment purchased and installed in your warehouse.
+Your original product line(s) have most likely determined your current warehouse layout.
+With product lines playing a pivotal role in your layout, it isn’t a far stretch to assume your warehouse layout has affected the material handling equipment you have purchased for use in your warehouse.

 - Square footage